Lease Renewal Guide for Landlords: How to Retain Tenants and Protect Income

 • Property Upgrades: Evaluate the feasibility and ROI of requested upgrades.
 Prioritize upgrades that enhance property value and tenant satisfaction while aligning with budget constraints.

-• Local Laws: Refamiliarze yourself wih local laws regarding price increases and renewal terms.
+• Local Laws: Refamiliarize yourself with local laws regarding price increases and renewal terms.
 If you're subject to rent control, you'll need to take this into account.
-Certain jursidictions require specific options be provided to tenants.
-For instance, in Washington, DC you're required to offer tenants a month-to-month option at the end of the lease term.
+Certain jurisdictions require specific options be provided to tenants.

 Optimizing Lease Renewal Processes